raza-h/raza-h/README.md

   <b>Raza Haider</b>
 </h1>

 Hi!
-I'm Raza Haider, a software engineer at Dubizzle Labs, Lahore, Pakistan.
+I'm Raza Haider, a software engineer at Jazz, Pakistan.
 I love to learn new things and contribute to projects.
-I excel at Frontend Development with React.js.
+I excel at Full-Stack Development with Next.js and MERN.
 <br>

 <p>